rosemckeon/ploidy/README.md

 #### Inheritance

-Alleles are sampled (with replacement) from each loci of the parent genome to create gametes which fuse to become new offspring in the system.
+Alleles are sampled (with replacement) from each loci of the parent genome to create the genomes of their gametes. `pollen_range` controls how freely alleles can travel across the landscape.

 #### Genome duplication

-We use a genome duplication rate of `0.01` to control the appearance of polyploids in the system - a much higher rate than that observed in nature (~10^-5^) in order to make the focal patterns easier to see.
-The parameter `ploidy_rate` can be maniplulated as you see fit.
+The landscape is always populated by diploid seeds.
+Under usual circumstances, as adults, these individuals will produce haploid gametes and generate more diploid seeds.
+However, genome duplication events within the reproductive cycle can cause polyploid indivuals to arise within the population.

+Genome duplication occurs in independent gametes (simulating unreduced gametes) as well as in paired occurances (simulating nondisjuntion in early embryos).
+Now, instead of sampling alleles from each locus the entire parent genome is copied to it's gamete.
+The parameter `ploidy_prob` can be maniplulated to change the total rate of duplication events.

+**The ploidy level of this model is capped at four: tetraploids.**

+- Diploids produce haploid gametes unless duplication occurs, then they produce diploid gametes.
+- Triploids produce 50/50 haploid/diploid gametes.
+When duplication occurs, a diploid gamete is garaunteed.
+- Tetraploids always produce diploid gametes.

 #### Mutation

+Mutation causes a new random number (to 5 decimal places) from a uniform distribution between 0 and 100 to be chosen for that allele.
 We use a mutation rate of `0.001` to control the appearence of new allele values in the system.
-Mutation causes a new random number (to 5 decimal places) from a uniform distribution between 0 and 100 to be chosen for that allele.
 This too is much higher than in nature (~10^-6^), but is realisticaly relative to our chosen rate of genome duplication (one order of magnitude lower).

 ### Dispersal

+Landscape boundaries wrap to produce a technically torus landscape with no edge.
 Seeds disperse in a king style movement, landing in any cell within 1 cell range of the maternal progenitor (they may also remain in the same cell).

-A second form of dispersal can also occur during clonal growth.
-Seed formation and germination are skipped to produce genetic clones that are the same size as newly initialised juveniles.
-Again the range of movement is the same king like motion, but clones are not grown on the same cell as their progenitor (only neighbouring ones).

-Landscape boundaries wrap to produce a technically torus landscape with no edge.
+When `clonal_growth` is set to `TRUE`, genets are formed and their ramets (juvenile forms genetically identical to the adult) are dispersed in much the same way, but are only placed on adjacent cells.

 ### Disturbance

-We varied the amount of disturbance in our simulations to see effects across a range of variables.
-The region of the landscape subject to disturbance can be modified via `disturbance_xlim`.
-The frequency of disturbance events and the resulting mortality can also be modified via `disturbance_freq` and `disturbance_mortality_pob` respectively.
+When disturbance occurs it increases the mortality of juveniles and adults immediately following the usual survival period of the cycle.
+In this manner it could represent a natural disturbance such as a particularly harsh winter with extreme cold or floods.
+Or it could represent human disturbance like land clearance.

+Parameters: `disturbance_xlim`, `disturbance_freq`, `disturbance_mortality_pob`.

 ## Analysis